FFY00/ffy00.github.io/content/index.rst

     A popular Linux distribution, where I am a packager.
 You can find a list of the package I maintain on the `package search page`_.

+CPython_
+    The reference implementation of the Python programming language.
+I maintain the `sysconfig`_ and `importlib.resources`_ modules, and help out on the `importlib`_ module and miscellaneous stuff when I can.

 libratbag_
     A DBus daemon to configure input peripherals.

 `pypa/build`_
     A Python package builder which implements `PEP 517`_.
 The project is currently under the umbrella of the `Python Packaging Authority`_.

+`meson-python`_
+    A popular Python build backend that enables users to use `Meson`_ to build Python packages.
+The project is currently under the umbrella of the `Meson`_ project.

 `openinput`_
     A project that provides open source firmware, open hardware, and a open